-Greater Western Sydney has the second-largest population of Aboriginal and Torres Strait Islander peoples in Australia and one of the most diverse cultural communities in the world.
-This places Western Sydney University in a unique position, providing opportunities to explore and embed a rich cultural dimension across all aspects of the University’s activity (Securing Success p.10).
+Greater Western Sydney has one of the most diverse cultural communities in the world.
+This places Western Sydney University in a unique position, providing opportunities to explore and embed a rich cultural dimension across all aspects of the University’s activity.

 The University draws 77% of our students from the region and has an established history in celebrating and promoting the diversity and inclusion of many different cultures.
 This has been reflected in the recent Times Higher Education (THE) Impact Ranking where the University was ranked 2nd for reducing inequalities and also ranked highly for peace, justice and strong institutions.